Gandi/hubot-phabs/README.md

         NOTE: this call will record this Task id associated to you for 5 minutes
         permission: phuser, phadmin

+    .phab new <project>:<template> <task title>
+    .phab new <project>:<template> <task title> = <description>
+        creates a new task using a template. if a description is provided, it will prepend the template description For the rest, it behaves like the .phab new command
+        permission: phuser, phadmin

     .phab paste <new paste title>
         creates a new paste and provide the link to edit it
         permission: phuser, phadmin